Complete Salary Management Guide: 2026

 Criteria for Selecting Payroll Software

-Faced with the multiplication of solutions (integrated HRIS, standalone payroll software, Cloud SaaS solutions), choosing an appropriate tool is strategic.
+Faced with a proliferation of solutions (integrated HRIS, standalone payroll software, Cloud SaaS solutions), choosing an appropriate tool is strategic.
 In 2026, the essential criteria are:

 - Continuous legal compliance: automatic updates of contribution rates, minimum wage, DSN rules.
-A publisher that does not guarantee real-time updates is a risk.
+An editor that does not guarantee real-time updates is a risk.

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Ergonomics and autonomy: clear dashboard, ability for employees to access their payslips via a personal space.
+- Ease of use and autonomy: clear dashboard, ability for employees to access their payslips via a personal area.

-One of the most significant productivity gains in 2026 comes from native integration of electronic signature at the heart of the HR-payroll process.
-Rather than printing, scanning and manually archiving documents, teams can now send a contract or amendment to an employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.
+One of the most significant productivity gains in 2026 lies in the native integration of electronic signature at the heart of the HR-payroll process.
+Rather than printing, scanning and manually archiving documents, teams can now send a contract or amendment to the employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.

-Consult our guide to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.
+Consult our complete guide to electronic signature to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.

-To assess the return on investment of such integration in your HR process, use our calculator.
+To assess the return on investment of such integration into your HR management process, use our electronic signature ROI calculator.

-Effective salary management is based on precise operational indicators.
-In 2026, the essential KPIs for a payroll manager or HR Director are:
+High-performing salary management is based on precise performance indicators.
+In 2026, the essential KPIs for a payroll manager or HR director are:

 - Payroll error rate: target < 1% of payslips produced.

-- Average time to process a payslip: operational efficiency indicator.
+- Average processing time per payslip: indicator of operational efficiency.

-- Payslip dematerialisation rate: proportion of payslips provided in electronic format vs. paper.
+- Payslip dematerialisation rate: share of payslips provided in electronic format vs. paper.

-- Absenteeism rate and its impact on payroll (statutory sick pay, salary maintenance, subrogation).
+- Absenteeism rate and its impact on payroll (sickness benefits, salary maintenance, subrogation).

 ---